kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p5-authentication-cont.md

 ```
 Save and close all files.

+## Results!
 Launch the app once more in an incognito window.

 Click the **Login** button.

-You should now see a popup window appear containing the Microsoft Sign in.
+You should now see a popup window or the page containing the Microsoft Sign in.
 Sign in and you may see the Permission request dialog.

 I'll leave it up to you whether or not you check the "Consent on behalf of your organization" and click Accept.

 Since this is my tenant, I choose to check the box and click the Accept button.

+Azure AD will return the viewer back to the Coffee Manager app and display the LogOut button and the name of the current user.

+We are now in a good position to retrieve list data from SharePoint.

+## Next - Part: 6 - [Use The Microsoft Graph To Surface SharePoint List Data](/post/sharepoint/angular/tutorials/coffeemanager/p6-msgraph-sharepoint/) (Coming Soon!)